 Do you have an injury or medical condition that is causing you pain and limiting your daily activities?
 Are you looking for relief for a condition that is holding you back?
-Would you like to learn more about how occupational therapy can help you eliminate your pain and improve performance?
+Would you like to learn more about how occupational therapy can help you eliminate your pain and improve your performance?
 If so, occupational therapy can help you reclaim your life.

 Occupational therapy is a form of treatment that is deeply rooted in science and supported by numerous medical journals.
 Our occupational therapists work hard to help people recover from injuries and regain functional skills.
 Occupational therapy can benefit people of all ages, from helping children with disabilities participate in school and social arenas to helping seniors improve their physical and cognitive health.